CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/authentication.md

 ## **Authentication**

-All the addons that has CIM compatibility with the **Authentication** datamodel will also work with the Cyences Authentication related alerts and dashboards.
+Add-ons that have CIM compatibility with the **Authentication** datamodel will also work with Cyences' authentication related alerts and dashboards.